 And yes, a battery in an iPhone can be replaced.

 However, not all batteries are created equal.
 Low-quality batteries lead to poor power regulation which, in turn, causes issues with processing, charging and functionality.
 Currently, there are three types of batteries on the market:

 - Batteries that are removed from decommissioned phones.
 Every time a phone is replaced by an insurance company, the insurer then resells those phones to companies who salvage and repair them or dismantle them and use their individual parts.
 Batteries are removed from decommissioned phones and then tested to see how many life cycles remain in the battery.
 The battery is then given a grade (A, B, C or D) and resold to companies like Forever Wireless who will use them in other phones.
 We like to purchase all of our replacement batteries this way whenever possible, but there are not often high-quality batteries available for the phone we are working on.

 - High-quality replacement batteries.
 At Forever Wireless, we purchase all replacement batteries from a factory with similar quality as the manufacturer that makes original Apple parts.
 The question inevitably comes up – Why not buy from the original manufacturer directly?
 Because they only sell directly to Apple, not to retailers or repair shops.
 The next best thing is high-quality replacement batteries that mimic the original in performance and quality.

-- Aftermarket batteries.
-We do not use aftermarket batteries simply because we cannot control their quality and performance.
+- Below Standard replacement batteries.
+We do not use below standard replacement batteries simply because we cannot control their quality and performance.
 However, many manufacturers, particularly in China produce these batteries and offer them at a significant discount to the general public.

 Will Replacing My Screen Void My Warranty?